cardboard-iguana/cardboard-iguana.com/log/2021-09-13-tryhackme-pre-security.md

 Some common network topologies:

-* ”Star” topologies comprise the hierarchical branching networks most commonly seen today.
-It’s actually quite expensive relative to other topologies (because of the specialized hardware), and switches become a central point of failure, but its hierarchical nature makes it very scalable.
+* "Star" topologies comprise the hierarchical branching networks most commonly seen today.
+It's actually quite expensive relative to other topologies (because of the specialized hardware), and switches become a central point of failure, but its hierarchical nature makes it very scalable.
-* “Bus” topologies hang all machines off of a single “backbone” cable.
-Data travels in both directions down the cable, and machines listen for packets meant for them — a design prone to contention.
+* "Bus" topologies hang all machines off of a single "backbone" cable.
+Data travels in both directions down the cable, and machines listen for packets meant for them - a design prone to contention.
 But they *are* cheap.
-* “(Token) Ring” topologies are, well, big rings.
+* "(Token) Ring" topologies are, well, big rings.
 Data flows in only one direction, which makes them very efficient, but any break severs the *two*-way connectivity of *every* machine.
 (I know that the phone networks are designed similarly to this, but use two rings running in opposite directions to work around this flaw.)

 Key hardware terminology:

-* “Hubs” are dumb devices that just repeat every packet they see in one port on every other port.
+* "Hubs" are dumb devices that just repeat every packet they see in one port on every other port.
-* “Switches” are a bit smarter, keeping track of which machines are connected to which port and making sure that packets get routed only to those ports where destination machines are reachable.
+* "Switches" are a bit smarter, keeping track of which machines are connected to which port and making sure that packets get routed only to those ports where destination machines are reachable.
-* “Routers” are switches that understand larger topologies — not just “which machine is connected to me?”, but also “which networks are connected to me?”
+* "Routers" are switches that understand larger topologies - not just "which machine is connected to me?", but also "which networks are connected to me?"

-While switches don’t (necessarily) know about IP addresses, the correspondence here is fairly clear: Switches generally handle devices on the same subnet (since each device expects to be able to directly communicate with all subnet IPs), while routers bridge (provide the “gateway” to) different subnets.
-This starts to get a little muddled when dealing with things like VLANs, though if you think of a VLAN-aware switch as a stack of “virtual switches” it helps.
+While switches don't (necessarily) know about IP addresses, the correspondence here is fairly clear: Switches generally handle devices on the same subnet (since each device expects to be able to directly communicate with all subnet IPs), while routers bridge (provide the "gateway" to) different subnets.
+This starts to get a little muddled when dealing with things like VLANs, though if you think of a VLAN-aware switch as a stack of "virtual switches" it helps.

 ### A Primer on Subnetting

 Subnetting is typically used to segment networks by function.

-The “network address” of a subnet is the first IP address available in the subnet, and is used to identify the network.
+The "network address" of a subnet is the first IP address available in the subnet, and is used to identify the network.

 ### The ARP Protocol